kvarak/dnd/docs/_Rules/skills.md

   <div markdown="1">
   <i>Prerequisite: Devoted follower of Arawn or Torag</i>

   Your faith helps you persevere through anything, taking the suffering of others onto yourself and offering relief to those that need it most.
 As an action, you can touch a creature that is Blinded, Charmed, Deafened, Frightened , Paralyzed, Petrified, Poisoned or Stunned, and immediately end that condition on the target creature, but suffer that condition yourself.
 If that condition has a save against its ongoing effect, you can immediately make a save against the effect to end it as part of taking the condition onto yourself.
-Each time you take on the suffering of another creature with this trait, you gain temporary hit points equal to your proficiency bonus.
+Each time you take on the suffering of another creature with this <b>trait</b>, you gain temporary hit points equal to your proficiency bonus.
 You can do this a number of times equal to your proficiency bonus, and regain all uses when you complete a long rest.
   </div>
 </details>